justinethier/cyclone/docs/Garbage-Collector.md

 During a GC cycle the collector thread transitions through the following states:

 ### Clear
 The collector swaps the values of the clear color (white) and the mark color (black).
-This is more efficient than modifying the color on each object.
+This is more efficient than modifying the color on each object in the heap.
 The collector then transitions to sync 1.

 ### Mark
 The collector transitions to sync 2 and then async.
 At this point it marks the global variables and waits for the mutators to also transition to async.

 ### Trace
-The collector finds all live objects and marks them black.
+The collector finds all live objects using a breadth-first search and marks them black.

 ### Sweep
 The collector scans the heap and frees memory used by all white objects.
 If the heap is still low on memory at this point the heap will be increased in size.

-Any terminated threads will have their thread data freed now. ( TODO: Thread data is kept through the collection cycle to ... ensure live objects are not missed? double-check this)
+Also, to ensure a complete collection data for any terminated threads is not freed until now.

 ### Resting
 The collector cycle is complete and it rests until it is triggered again.